mrkrisgee/FoodVisionMini/README.md

 ### Model Training

 1. **Set Up Experiment Iterations:**
+   - Configure the model architectures with pre-defined and adjusted classifier heads to alight with our experimental requirements.
    - Instantiate training models.
    - Define loss functions and optimizers.
    - Train the models.